0gnev/bot-manager/docs/project-handoff.md

 2. fetches refs and checks out the requested branch
 3. pulls `main`
 4. runs `docker compose --env-file .env up -d --build --force-recreate`
+5. starts `postgres`, `openclaw`, and `bridge` with the new code/config
+6. lets `bridge` apply any pending PostgreSQL migrations during startup
-5. waits for `bridge` to become healthy on `http://127.0.0.1:8081/health`
+7. waits for `bridge` to become healthy on `http://127.0.0.1:8081/health`
-6. prints recent `bridge` logs and fails if startup never becomes healthy
+8. prints recent `bridge` logs and fails if startup never becomes healthy

 Relevant files: